 (1) The representative must be given a reasonable opportunity to be heard on an application for a revocation order.

-(2) The represented person, or another person acting on his or her behalf, must be given a reasonable opportunity to be heard if an application for a revocation order is made other than by or on behalf of the represented person.
+(2) The represented person, or another person acting on the represented person’s behalf, must be given a reasonable opportunity to be heard if an application for a revocation order is made other than by or on behalf of the represented person.

 [Section 97XJ inserted: No. 20 of 2002 s.
-4.]
+4; amended: No. 30 of 2021 s.
+77(13).]

 97XK.
 SAT may make revocation order